lupyuen/lupyuen.github.io/src/spi2.md

     [(Here's how)](https://github.com/apache/incubator-nuttx-apps/blob/master/system/spi/spi_main.c)

-1. But today we're experimenting with a __Custom Device Driver__ that will talk to our own SPI Device.
+1. But today we experiment with a __Custom Device Driver__ that will talk to our own SPI Device.

     That's why we're building the __SPI Test Driver__.

     (Eventually we'll build a LoRaWAN Driver for Semtech SX1262)

-TODO

-Call directly?
-Memory protection
-Calling directly into Linux kernel, which is no-no Posix
-Appendix

-Limiting?
-Ioctl
-Examples later
-Semtech Sx1276 driver
+_Can our app call the BL602 / ESP32 SPI Driver directly?_

+Nope that's not supported by NuttX.
+It might seemingly work on BL602 and ESP32, but it will fail on platforms with __Memory Protection__.

+(Imagine a Linux App directly calling a Kernel Driver...
+That's no-no!)

+Later we'll see the layers of code that abstract the BL602 / ESP32 SPI Driver from our NuttX App.

+_Must everything be done through the read() and write() interfaces?_

+There's another POSIX Interface that's supported by NuttX: __ioctl()__.

+We'll see this when we cover the NuttX Device Driver for Semtech SX1276.

 # Create a NuttX App

-(For BL602 and ESP32)
+_(For BL602 and ESP32)_

 TODO